-When the rights holder files a suit, the non-exclusive or exclusive licensee can join the action.
-An exclusive licensee has to produce a written agreement proving the exclusivity.
+If the rights holder files a suit, the non-exclusive or exclusive licensee may join the action.
+An exclusive licensee must produce a written agreement proving the exclusivity.

 There is no requirement that a trademark licence be registered before the French trademark registry.
-The licence can be proven by any means.
+The licence may be proven by any means.

-Who may act as defendant in an action to cancel or transfer a gTLD in local courts?
+15 Who may act as defendant in an action to cancel or transfer a gTLD in local courts?